petermr/openVirus/EUvsVirus.md

 ### masks
 My colleague Dan who is making face visors (1000/week in Cambridge Makespace) asks "do masks and visors work"?

+### from EUvsVirus project Samba
+*  effect of pandemic on mental health of health workers